 Mesomorph body types traits

 - Medium frame

 - Muscle definition

 Famous mesomorph athletes

 - Venus Williams

-Typically, a mesomorph diet is mixed – consisting of complex carbohydrates (40%), protein (30%) and fat (30%) – however nutrition would be tailored to best suit the goals and performance requirements of the individual.
+Typically, a mesomorph diet consists of complex carbohydrates (40%), protein (30%) and fat (30%).
+However nutrition best suited the goals and performance requirements of the individual is important.

 - Soft body with minimal natural muscle definition